 Take advantage of the employer-sponsored retirement plan at your job.
 If they offer matching benefits, be sure to contribute the maximum matching percentage.
 Also, you can open an Individual Retirement Account (IRA) for additional tax-favored savings.

 How can I force myself to save money?

 One of the best strategies for saving money is by automating your contributions.
 You can choose to direct-deposit a percentage of your paycheck into your employer-sponsored retirement account, so it’s removed before the income hits your checking account.
 You can also set up automated transfers into your savings account through your bank’s online transfer tool.
 In this way, you can “force” yourself to save by removing the choice.

 Don’t forget to download this FREE Money Saving Plan so you can start turning your saving struggle into success!

-This is because saving money is a habit, and habits are hard to make.
-At least, until they’re not and then they’re hard to break.
+This is because saving money is a habit, and habits take a while to develop.

-If it’s a struggle for you, spend some time reflecting on the why behind it.
+If it’s a struggle for you, spend some time reflecting on the reasons behind it.
 Pursue some awareness of what’s holding you back from saving money and improving your financial health.

 - If your bills are gobbling up your entire paycheck, you may need to cut expenses.

 - If any potential savings seems to disappear by the end of the month, get on a budget.